La vita agra

+Plot

+An intellectual moves from a small Tuscan town to the industrial hub of Milan with the secret intention of carrying out an act of rebellion: bombing the headquarters of a mining company responsible for a tragic workplace explosion in his hometown.

+Upon arriving in Milan, however, the protagonist becomes ensnared in the daily grind of urban life and the dehumanizing nature of neo-capitalism.
+His lofty revolutionary goals gradually give way to existential disillusionment as he takes on various writing and translating jobs in an alienating and oppressive corporate culture.

+Reception

 In 1962, when the novel was released it was praised by the public and the critics.
 It became a best-seller and was translated into English, French, German and Spanish.
 Italo Calvino wrote a review in which he regarded the novel positively and compared it to other works of the so-called letteratura industriale (Industrial literature), a current which spread at the beginning of the Italian economic miracle, such as Paolo Volponi's Memoriale and Giovanni Arpino's Una nuvola d'ira.
 He praised the all-encompassing language that succeeds masterfully in expressing and representing the industrial reality in a more complex way, even if he saw some weaknesses connected to the book's uncontainable autobiography that is limited, in his opinion, to a "private anarchist protest".